mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 potential to become a shining pearl of the realm but things simply have not played out that way thus far.

-Shinkan was the site of many Vilani ‘reserve worlds’, planets that – thousands of years ago – were marked for future development.
+Shinkan was the site of many Vilani 'reserve worlds', planets that – thousands of years ago – were marked for future development.
 Few of them were even given a proper name other than an alphanumeric